 - to investigate the use of solar panels and determine if they are a viable source of electricity

 - to consider whether energy sources are sustainable.

 Once you’ve got your students ‘electrically thinking’ create a classroom display which focuses on electricity.
-Our Electricity Word Wall Vocabulary, Electricity Decorations and Circuit Diagram Symbols Poster go well along this Electric Circuit – Letter, Number And Punctuation Set!
+Our Electricity Word Wall Vocabulary, Electricity Cut-Outs, and Circuit Diagram Symbols Poster go well along with this Electric Circuit – Letter, Number And Punctuation Set!
 The word wall can be added to throughout the unit as you build on students’ vocabulary.

 When you’re ready, dive into the lessons of It’s Electric! the unit plan.